Research Projects

 Leveraging optical genome mapping (OGM) through Bionano Genomics to characterize complex structural variants (SVs) and improve genomic resolution beyond conventional cytogenetics, such as karyotyping, FISH, and microarrays.
 The second phase will evaluate the clinical utility of OGM and build a multi-institutional SV database for hematological malignancies.

-GO2 Lung Turnaround time (TAT)
+GO2 for Lung Cancer turnaround time (TAT)

 Comparing next generation sequencing (NGS) testing turnaround time of NSCLC specimens by standard of care (SOC) to in-house Thermo Fisher Genexus NGS testing in the community setting.

-1Cell.AI (formerly OneCell Diagnostics)
+1Cell.AI (formerly OneCell Diagnostics) OncoIncytes from circulating tumor cells (CTC)

 2024 and earlier